Institut-Quantique-UdeS/Presentation-Plateforme-CHP/en/source/aide/support.rst

 In-person meetings
 ''''''''''''''''''

-I am available on the main campus every Monday and, on appointment, on other days.
+I am available on the main campus every Monday and, by appointment, on other days.
 Contact me by email or on Slack to plan a meeting.